na-na-hi/renget/archive/vffr2.md

 &nbsp;&nbsp;&nbsp;&nbsp;stat inflation needing more multipliers.
 Margrave is available in foundry, but it seems like &nbsp;&nbsp;&nbsp;&nbsp;the new trend is using 2x elemental specific (if not valk specific,) supports going forwards.

-*Herrscher of Sentience* (HoS/Shiki-chan)		/ Chuu Hua / Limited
+*Herrscher of Sentience* (HoS/Shiki-chan)		/ Chuu Hua / Dorm
 &nbsp;&nbsp;&nbsp;&nbsp;Neo Night Squire (i.e. OP), on the heels of another Bio Phys - was intended to be a CH &nbsp;&nbsp;&nbsp;&nbsp;powercreep, actually powercrept all Bio Phys DPS.
 Multi-weapon user, so tons of new &nbsp;&nbsp;&nbsp;&nbsp;and flashy animations.
 Free gather, forced t-frac on dodge + team sp, impair, and high &nbsp;&nbsp;&nbsp;&nbsp;damage make her the current best Bio Phys.
-Wants her gloves, but not necessarily &nbsp;&nbsp;&nbsp;&nbsp;her stigmata (Sirin A/Dirac/Dirac work for dps, and Gluttony/Mei PP/Newton work for &nbsp;&nbsp;&nbsp;&nbsp;support, but you'll want full swords vs mobs/bosses with adds/dps with extended damage &nbsp;&nbsp;&nbsp;&nbsp;windows.)
-Put in 6.4 battle pass, so either she's getting creeped soon, ~~or we're getting~~ &nbsp;&nbsp;&nbsp;&nbsp;~~a 7TR-style DK to replace her motif gloves.~~  Powercrept by HoRb Seele, but since we &nbsp;&nbsp;&nbsp;&nbsp;still don't have a newer bio phys unit, HoS can still fill a dps niche, and you'll need HoS &nbsp;&nbsp;&nbsp;&nbsp;to support DPS HoRb.
+Wants her gloves, but not necessarily &nbsp;&nbsp;&nbsp;&nbsp;her stigmata (Sirin A/Dirac/Dirac work for dps, and Gluttony/Mei PP/Newton work for &nbsp;&nbsp;&nbsp;&nbsp;support, but you'll want full swords vs mobs/bosses with adds/dps with extended damage &nbsp;&nbsp;&nbsp;&nbsp;windows.)  ~~Put in 6.4 battle pass, so either she's getting creeped soon,  or we're getting~~ &nbsp;&nbsp;&nbsp;&nbsp;~~a 7TR-style DK to replace her motif gloves.~~  Powercrept as phys support by HoRb Seele, &nbsp;&nbsp;&nbsp;&nbsp;but they decided to release a new DK for her, so currently, brick HoS is still the only workable &nbsp;&nbsp;&nbsp;&nbsp;bio phys dps unit.
+(We'll see if brick becomes a literal brick, given that they might just &nbsp;&nbsp;&nbsp;&nbsp;pretend she doesn't exist in boss rotation) &nbsp;
-&nbsp;
 #####Kallen
 **A-valks**
 *Imayoh Ritual* (IR)
 &nbsp;&nbsp;&nbsp;&nbsp;Awakened unit, mecha ST-melee physical with some I-frames.
-Falls behind quickly.
+Old and busted.
 &nbsp;&nbsp;&nbsp;&nbsp;If you're getting instakilled in Elysian Realm, know that IR's I-frames aren't *real* &nbsp;&nbsp;&nbsp;&nbsp;I-frames - she just moves her hitbox upwards, out of reach of most enemies.
 Clock &nbsp;&nbsp;&nbsp;&nbsp;fucker can instakill you due to being so tall.